 The UCSD school code for your FAFSA is 001317.

-A limited number of scholarships and fellowships are available to entering graduate students through the Office of Graduate Studies and Research and are described in the Application for Graduate Admission booklet.
+A limited number of scholarships and fellowships are available to entering graduate students through the Graduate Division and are described in the Application for Graduate Admission booklet.
 The Department of Theatre and Dance will nominate students for departmental scholarships as warranted.

 At the conclusion of the audition tour, there will be a final selection process.
 We will then immediately notify those actors we wish to admit into the Acting program.
 The same process will be implemented following interviews with directing applicants.
 For all other areas, students selected for admission will be immediately notified after a complete review of the file and all submitted documents and after a personal or telephone interview.
 We will also notify you of financial awards for which we plan to nominate you.